hallambaker/Mathematical-Mesh/Web/Guide/key.md

 ````
 >key nonce /bits=256
-NB6U-3JSI-NQ2R-CKBC-YCBS-7XQM-ISV7-3GID-VJMG-X7K6-SSR2-JBO6-K6XV-I
+NDI3-YLFR-YEBX-S52H-C6DT-QJFC-BPLU-R7O3-CRQH-TUKZ-GGGS-7EGX-XWQR-G
 ````

-Secrets are generated in the same way using the command `key secret` :
+Secrets are generated in the same way using the command `key secret`:

 ````
 >key secret
-ECFY-ODKK-OLSE-7HBB-CC2Z-YLOL-XU3A
+EDY2-2SH6-YIBM-V3MC-APLM-JCEE-ZXTA
 ````

 The Base32 presentation of a secret value will always begin with the letter E.